Ford Transit Connect Review 2025: Price, specs & load capacity

 Overall verdict on the Ford Transit Connect

-Ford Transit Connect Review 2024: front dynamic
+Ford Transit Connect Review: front dynamic

 The Ford Transit Connect has been a favourite for more than 20 years now, and this third-generation model has been on sale since 2021.
-Under the surface it shares much with the latest Volkswagen Caddy, which is no bad thing, because the Caddy is itself based on the Volkswagen Golf.
+Under the surface, it shares much with the latest Volkswagen Caddy, which is no bad thing, because the Caddy is itself based on the Volkswagen Golf.
 As well as the various van variants it’s also available as a passenger car called the Tourneo Connect.

 In theory, then, the Transit Connect is a car-based van, but Ford hasn’t just taken a Focus and blanked out the windows – it should drive like a car but have the practicality of a purpose-built van.
 Can that give it a boost in its battle against its small-van rivals?
 They’re numerous, and include the Caddy, the Citroen Berlingo, the Vauxhall Combo and the Peugeot Partner, not to mention the Mercedes-Benz Citan and the Renault Kangoo.